 This process adds complexity and texture to chardonnay while also softening some of their more intense flavors.
 It yields hearty, crisp white wine that varieties admired by wine drinkers.

-When it comes to Sauvignon Blanc and Chardonnay, mostly chardonnay is oaked.
+When it comes to Sauvignon Blanc and Chardonnay, mostly sauvignon blanc sweet chardonnay is oaked.
 Only very few examples of sauvignon blanc which is stored in oak barrels are known.

 White wine for Pinot Grigio drinkers

 Pinot Grigio, Sauvignon Blanc and Chardonnay are all popular white wines.
 They each offer different flavor notes and aromas, making them ideal choices for various occasions.
-To help you decide which of these white wines to choose, let’s compare how Pinot Grigio stacks up against Sauvignon Blanc and Chardonnay.
+To help you decide which of these white wines to choose, let’s compare how Pinot Grigio and sauvignon blanc each stacks up against Sauvignon Blanc and Chardonnay

 Do you prefer Sauvignon Blanc?
 A light-bodied wine with delicate aromas of pear, citrus fruits and green apple Pinot Grigio can be an alternative.
-It is typically dry wine with crisp acidity and a hint of minerality on the finish.
+Both pinot grigio and sauvignon blanc are typically dry white wines with crisp acidity and a hint of minerality on the finish.

 Pinot Gris and Pinot Grigio are two popular white wines from Italy and France.
 Though the names may sound similar, these two types of wine are actually quite different in both taste and origin.